Crazioz/CzBase_V1/[7.Mapping]/bob74_ipl/README.md

 - Fixed the name of the BikerClubhouse1 export

 19/12/2018 - 2.0.5
-- Fixed a typo which prevent the printers, security stuff and cash piles to spawn in the counterfeit cash factory
+- Fixed a typo that prevents the printers, security stuff, and cash piles to spawn in the counterfeit cash factory

 10/11/2018 - 2.0.4
 - Fixed an issue where the clubhouse2 lower walls wouldn’t be colored on the first resource start
 - Fixed gang members names using an old format
-- Disabled the Mod shop from CEO garage 3 (ImportCEOGarage3) because it is overlaping with CEO office 3 (FinanceOffice3)
+- Disabled the Mod shop from CEO garage 3 (ImportCEOGarage3) because it is overlapping with CEO office 3 (FinanceOffice3)

-- 08/11/2018 - 2.0.3
+08/11/2018 - 2.0.3
-Added biker gang’s name, missions and members pictures
+- Added biker gang’s name, missions, and members pictures
 - Added CEO office organization’s name

 05/11/2018 - 2.0.1
-- Removed overlaping Zancudo River
+- Removed overlapping Zancudo River
 - Added the trailer near Zancudo River

 04/11/2018 - 2.0.0
-- Plugin totaly rewritten
+- Plugin totally rewritten
 - Support for all DLC (up to The Doomsday Heist)
 - Ability to easily customize story mode and online purchasable interiors
-- You can still use it as it is if you want ipl and interiors to be loaded, the plugin sets a default style for each ones
+- You can still use it as it is if you want IPL and interiors to be loaded, the plugin sets a default style for each one
 - Check out the Wiki to find out how: https://github.com/Bob74/bob74_ipl/wiki

 26/06/2017